 “As tech companies reduce their number of in-office human moderators and temporarily shift to automated content moderation, platforms like Facebook, Twitter, and YouTube have warned that the shift may lead to more mistakes and longer response times to review potentially harmful content, giving offenders an even greater opportunity to target children,” according to Human Rights Watch.

-There are many theories as to why COVIV-19 affects children the least.
-The most popular one posits that the ACE2 receptor is not as expressed in children as it is in adults.
+There are many theories as to why COVIV-19 affects them the least.
+The most popular one posits that the ACE2 receptor is not as expressed in them as it is in adults.
 It is these receptors in the human cells that CCP coronavirus particles bind to when they infect a body.
-In children, the virus will find it difficult to attach and enter the cells.
-As such, COVID-19 won’t be able to replicate and spread too much, thereby protecting children from it.
+In them , the virus will find it difficult to attach and enter the cells.
+As such, COVID-19 won’t be able to replicate and spread too much, thereby protecting them from it.